mrcjkb/haskell-tools.nvim/README.md

 ## Advanced configuration

-To modify the language server configs, call
+To modify the default configs, call

 ```lua
 -- defaults